albertpark/multi-remote/README.md

 $ ../multi-remote/git-multi-remote.sh -u <username> -r <repo> --ssl
 ```

 The `--ssl` flag is optional and will set the remote with `HTTPS` connection.
 The default connection will be `SSH`.
+When `<repo>` is not configured or defined the script will use the working directory as the default repository name.

 ## Configuration